The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

 On meeting the eligibility criteria, demonstrate how the proposed project will be achieved.

-Demonstrates an innovative or creative solution to a small business issue
+Demonstrates an innovative or creative product, service or solution

 Some key points include (but are not limited to):